sourcefrog/cargo-mutants/README.md

 - cargo-mutants should tell you about places where the code could be wrong and the test suite wouldn't catch it.
 If it doesn't find any interesting results on typical trees, there's no point.
+Aspirationally, it will even find useful results in code with high line coverage, when there is code that is reached by a test, but no test depends on its behavior.

+- In superbly-tested projects cargo-mutants may find nothing to say, but hey, at least it was easy to run, and hopefully the assurance that the tests really do seem to be good is useful data.

 - _Most_, ideally all, findings should indicate something that really should be tested more, or that may already be buggy, or that's at least worth looking at.

-- Mutation testing complements coverage tools by finding code that might be executed by a test (and show up as covered) but where the test result does not actually _depend on_ the behavior of the code, which can happen pretty easily.

-- Mutation testing also complements fuzzing or property testing by covering code that might be hard to hook up to a fuzzer interface, or where that work just has not been done yet.

-- It should be easy to understand what the output is telling you.
-It may take some thought about how to effectively test the under-tested code, but at least it's easy to see the potential bug that wouldn't be caught.
+- It should be easy to understand what the output is telling you about a potential bug that wouldn't be caught.
+(This seems true today.)
+It might take some thought to work out _why_ the existing tests don't cover it, or how to check it, but at least you know where to begin.

-- Although run time matters, it's worth spending more time to generate more mutants that might find interesting results, since developers should not need to run this and wait for results the way they might run their normal test suite.
-(There's lots of scope to burn more CPU cycles by adding more mutation patterns.)

 - As much as possible cargo-mutants should avoid generating trivial mutants, where the mutated code is effectively equivalent to the original code, and so it's not interesting that the test suite doesn't catch the change.
 (Not much has been done here yet.)

-- On trees that are already very well-tested, cargo-mutants may find nothing interesting, and then it should just say so.
-(This seems to be true today.)

-- And for trees that are thoroughly tested, you can use `cargo mutants` in CI to check that they remain so.
+- For trees that are thoroughly tested, you can use `cargo mutants` in CI to check that they remain so.
+(This is possible but might not be really practical yet, because cargo-mutants generates too many uninteresting findings -- this can be fixed.)

 ## How it works